brendobrendo/personalized_frameworks/The_Market/world_wealth_and_markets.md

 ---

 **Intragovernmental holdings** refer to U.S. Treasury securities held by federal government accounts, such as trust funds for Social Security, Medicare, and military retirement.
 These accounts invest excess revenues in special-issue Treasury securities, representing internal borrowing within the government.

+The term "trust fund" in the context of Social Security refers to a designated accounting mechanism within the U.S. government, not a separate legal entity like a private trust.
+While it suggests that payroll taxes are set aside for future benefits, the fund is managed by the Treasury and holds special-issue Treasury securities rather than real, segregated assets.
+Unlike private trusts that are legally separate and bound by fiduciary duties, federal trust funds are part of the government’s internal bookkeeping system.
+The name “trust fund” is used to signal that revenues are earmarked for specific purposes, like Social Security, but in practice, it operates as an internal ledger within the broader federal budget.

 ---